-The scientific name for the Eastern indigo snake is Drymarchon corais couperi .
+The scientific name for the Eastern indigo snake is Drymarchon couperi .
 Drymarchon is Greek and roughly translates to “Lord of the Forest.”
-This snake is a member of the colubrid family of snakes, related to kingsnakes; although, unlike kingsnakes, Eastern indigo snakes are not constrictors.
+This snake is a member of the colubrid family of snakes, related to kingsnakes, but unlike kingsnakes, they are not constrictors.

 Types of Indigo Snakes

 Until recently, all indigo snakes were classified as subspecies of Drymarchon corais, but genetic research revealed that there are five separate species.

 - D. melanurus erebennus mainly lives in south Texas and northern Mexico.
 It is primarily black but has some brown speckling.

 - D. couperi lives in the southeastern United States.

 - D. kolpobasileus This newly recognized species is endemic to the gulf coast of Florida and Mississippi.
 It has a shorter and shallower head shape than the Eastern indigo snake.